If you’re looking to highlight important onboarding tasks for your new customers, you may have considered using a Pendo onboarding checklist.

 Clean, professional checklist UI

-How visible is Pendo’s onboarding checklist for end-users?
+How visible is Pendo’s checklist for end-users?

 Pendo puts checklists in the resource center